gatsbyjs/gatsby/docs/blog/2019-01-29-themes-update-child-theming-and-component-shadowing/index.md

 - Someone familiar with GraphQL wants to enable new functionality by writing their own queries for page templates

-I also want child themes to enable an ecosystem to build on top of and compose with each other.
+We also want child themes to enable an ecosystem to build on top of and compose with each other.
 The 80% use case for a blog should be capable of being built on a similar data model encapsulated in a parent theme so that users can swap out child themes to try out new sites or new looks.
 This will take some more effort